-Residence Dorms and Apartments provide high-quality access to information technology by maintaining a computer network.
+Residence hall and apartments provide high-quality access to information technology by maintaining a computer network.
 This computer network is called ResNet.
-Through this network, students who own their own computers can access the Internet while living in the residence dorms/apts.
+Through this network, students who own computers can access the Internet while living in the Arkansas Tech residence halls/apartments.

-ResNet users are expected to follow all Arkansas Tech Student, Computing Services, Housing and Illegal Downloading rules and policies regarding the use of computing equipment.
+ResNet users are expected to follow all policies outlined in the Arkansas Tech Student Handbook (www.atu.edu/studenthandbook), Office of Information Systems, Department of Residence Life and DMCA policies regarding the use of computing equipment.
 Additionally, ResNet users must be aware that:

 - ResNet must be used in accordance with all copyright laws.
-This includes, but is not limited to, refraining from using your computer in a way that would violate these laws (such as operating, copying, or transferring copyrighted software or MP3 servers).
+This includes, but is not limited to, illegal downloading of any kind (such as copyright infringement through the use of file-sharing or peer-to-peer (P2P) software.

 - Residence wiring, communication services, and other hardware may not be modified or tampered with in any way.
 This includes attempting to extended the network beyond the area of its intended use (For example, installing hubs, switches, routers (wired or wireless), network printers (wired or wireless), or a Remote Access Server).

-- Harassment of other users by any method will not be tolerated.
+- Harassment of other users by any method is prohibited.

 - ResNet cannot be used to misrepresent or hide your personal identity.
 (For example: ResNet may not be used to send e-mail from a fake address, or from any account that is not your own).